BusinessCentralApps/GenerateBcNuGet/README.md

 Go to [https://www.nuget.org/account/apikeys](https://www.nuget.org/account/apikeys) and create an API Key with permissions to push new packages and package versions.

+> [!WARNING]
+> Do NOT share this API Key with other people, this token should ONLY be used for generating packages.

 > [!NOTE]
 > nuget.org is public.
 > People doesn't need an invitation or an authentication token in order to read packages from nuget.org.